BengaliAI/syntheticWords/README.md

             ├── data.csv
 ```
 * a **vocab.json** file will be created in the working directory.
 This will be used to map **unicode and grapheme level** labeling along with corresponding **data.csv**
-* As the datasets are added further (future), this vocab.json will change holding the "banglaSynth" vocabulary as the base case.
+* As the datasets are added further, this vocab.json will change holding the "gvocab" vocabulary as the base case.
 * **data.csv** contains the following columns: filename,labels,image_mask,target_mask.
 Where labels indicate grapheme components.
 The **_mask** data can be used for attention based models (like [robust scanner](https://arxiv.org/abs/2007.07542))
 * **targets** folder will be used for **font-face modifier model**
 * any type of **cnn-lstm-ctc** model data can be created from the generated dataset